osmlab/to-fix-backend/API.md

 ### get-quadkey-priority

-Gets priority value for a quadkey+project
+Gets priority value for a quadkey+project.
+If quadkey does not exist, will return a priority of -1

 **Parameters**